survivejs/react-book/manuscript/12_authoring_libraries.md

-  -- You may want to give a rough dependency hint for things like React components -- The idea is to avoid depending directly and let user deal with it instead -- You should use a loose rule here "peerDependencies": {
+  -- You may want to give a rough dependency hint for things like React components -- The idea is to avoid depending directly and let user deal with it instead -- You should use a loose rule here
+  -- If the rule is too strict, that will cause problems at the user end even if -- the library would work.
+  "peerDependencies": {
     "react": ">=0.11.2 <1.0.0"
   },